ricmclaughlin/ricmclaughlin.github.com/_posts/2017-08-10-aws-advanced-networking.md

 VPNs might use RSA asymmetric keys (like SSL) or use Diffie-Hellman which provides Perfect Forward Secrecy and typically uses AES encryption.

-There are four options to VPN into a VPC including hardware VPN, Direct Connect, VPN CloudHub, Software VPN
+There are four options to VPN into a VPC including hardware VPN, Direct Connect, VPN CloudHub, Software VPN.

 ### VPN Setup